Jay Sonza

 Jose Yumang Sonza (born September 20, 1955), more commonly known as Jay Sonza, is a Filipino blogger and a former newscaster and talk show host.
-He was the former station manager of the terrestrial television station UNTV from 2005 to 2009.
+He was the former station manager of the terrestrial television station UNTV from 2004 to 2010.
 He attempted to run for vice president in 2010, but lost to Jejomar Binay.
+As of April 30, 2026, Jay Sonza has been arrested by the NBI in Quezon City due to a warrant of arrest in a case involving the dissemination of misinformation using the internet or media.

 Early life and education

-Sonza was born on September 20, 1955, in Macabebe, Pampanga, to Dalmacio Isip Sonza Noel Velasquez Sonza of CLTV36 and Segundina Viray Yumang.
+Sonza was born on September 20, 1955, in Macabebe, Pampanga, to Dalmacio Isip Sonza and Segundina Viray Yumang.
 During his childhood, his family migrated to Bansalan, Davao del Sur, near Mount Apo.
 He was able to work to finance his studies.
 During that time, he worked as a bartender in resto-bars in Davao City.

 He finished both elementary and high school in Bansalan.
 He later took up BA Political Science at the University of Mindanao, and BS Economics at the University of the Philippines.
 Pursuing studies in the United States, he took special studies on satellite broadcasting at the University of Nebraska, as well as a degree at the East-West University in Hawaii; and attended a program of the Civil Service Academy.